 Understanding how WordPress localization works and which files are involved in the process can come in handy when adding new languages to your site.
-It’s also crucial if you also intend to translate the plugins and themes you use.
+It’s also crucial if you intend to translate the plugins and themes you use as well.
 This ensures that any text they provide for your site is available in all the languages you require.

 An Introduction to WordPress Language Files